Dutch ship Batavier (1779)

-Batavier was a Dutch 56-gun fourth-rate ship of the line of the navy of the Admiralty of Amsterdam (one of five provincial navies of the United Provinces of the Netherlands).
-In 1795 she became part of the Batavian Navy, and on 30 August 1799 was captured by the Royal Navy, who retained her in various subsidiary roles until she was broken up in 1823.
+Batavier was a 56-gun ship of the line of the Dutch States Navy.
+Launched in 1779, she was organisationally part of the Admiralty of Amsterdam and served at the Battle of Dogger Bank during the Fourth Anglo-Dutch War.
+In 1795 Batavier became part of the new Batavian Navy, and on 30 August 1799 was captured by British forces during the Vlieter incident of the Anglo-Russian invasion of Holland.
+The Royal Navy brought her to England and commissioned the vessel as HMS Batavier in 1801.
+She was used in various subsidiary roles until being broken up in 1823.

 Dutch career and capture

 The order to construct the ship was given by the Admiralty of Amsterdam.
 The ship was laid down on 8 September 1777, launched on 18 February 1779 and commissioned in 1780.